joestubbs/coe379L-sp25/docs/unit02/knn.rst

 The parameter :math:`k` in the Nearest Neighbor model is an example of what is called a *hyperparameter*;
 that is, it is a parameter of the model that is **not** derived as part of the training/fitting process.
 Instead, the value of :math:`k` must be provided before fitting the model.

-Some models, such as the linear classifier we looked at previously, do not have any hyperparameters -- the weights of the model were all learned as part of the least squares gradient descent.
-Most models though will have some hyperparameters to control for overfitting.
+Virtually all models will have some hyperparameters to control for overfitting.

 How can we figure out which value of :math:`k` we should use for our model?